Two-Pagers

 Key Takeaways:

-• The internationalization of the Renminbi (RMB) is a long-term project that has evolved gradually through a series of policy initiatives, infrastructure developments and external shocks over the past few decades.
+• The internationalization of the Renminbi (RMB) is a long-term project that has evolved gradually through a series of policy initiatives, infrastructure developments and external shocks.

 • The international use of the RMB has seen only modest progress in the past 15 years, but China has substantially expanded the institutional infrastructure that underpins this internationalization.